Updated: Sep 5, 2021

 The miserable inverse of the 'Better-Ball' style of play where a partnership select the best shot to continue from 'Worse-Ball' is all about you.
 More so it's about your ability to repeat the physical algorithm that is a golf swing for a second time in quick succession.
 Exactly the same shot - twice on the bounce.
 Sounds easy.
 It's not and it sucks.
 Worse-Ball is akin to family Monopoly on Christmas Day.
 Need I say more?

 The real killer in this is that there are no second chances or easy wins.
 No Mulligans or Breakfast Balls.
-You simply hit two and select the worst result to then continue from there, again with two balls.
+You simply hit each shot twice and select the worst result to then continue from there, again with two balls.
 Any joy from ball #1 (3 foot from the pin for example) I quickly a distant memory as you wade through the deep rough looking for ball #2.

 Whether it be the shot of a lifetime or a chunk displayed on a seismograph the salt in the wound is seeing the expression of those around you who have already realised (before you) that you're going to land on Park Lane with a Hotel.
 A sort of quietly humorous, sort of waiting to see your reaction and sort of "I'm just glad it's not me" all rolled into one.

 Worst-Ball does have a positive spin - I think.
 It forces you to focus, really focus.
 It demands that you take your time and think through each shot.
 If like me you play quickly and often plough straight through a shot routine or practice swing try Worse-Ball and see what happens.